PraneethAbhiram/Azure-Data-Engineering-Project-01/README.md

 This repository is designed as a **growing Azure Data Engineering portfolio**, focused on:

-- ✔ scalable data ingestion
+- ✔ scalable data ingestion frameworks
 - ✔ data quality & validation checks
-- ✔ reusable cloud pipelines
+- ✔ reusable and metadata-driven pipelines
-- ✔ real-world engineering design patterns
+- ✔ real-world cloud engineering design patterns

+---